-Daisy is a middle school mentor.
+Daisy is a middle school Lead Mentor.
 She is currently attending Mott Community College to earn her Associate’s degree in Arts.
 Her goal is to transfer to Oakland University to earn a teaching degree.
 Daisy can’t wait to be a third grade teacher!
 She has several years of experience working with children of all ages.
 Her work experience started when she worked at a daycare center for 2 years.
 She also has experience working in a library.
 Daisy enjoyed recommending books for students to read for fun or books needed for school work.
 While working at a daycare center and library she discovered she has a passion working with kids.
 Daisy is also a member of the Lapeer Kiwanis Club and volunteers her time to raise money for the children of her community.
 She has a strong desire to see children succeed in life and follow their dreams.

 In her spare time she enjoys hanging out with friends and family, reading, checking out different libraries, volunteering and shopping.